-To integrate Amazon ELB and webhooks with your monitoring system, reach out to MetricFire.
+To integrate Amazon ELB and webhooks with your monitoring system, please reach out to MetricFire.
 Book a demo with the MetricFire team to discuss integrating Amazon ELB and webhooks and how that can support your monitoring system.

 Amazon Elastic Load Balancing is a tool that automatically distributes incoming application traffic across multiple targets, including Amazon EC2 instances, containers, virtual appliances, Lambda functions, and IP addresses.
 Your application traffic can be handled by a single availability zone or across multiple zones.

 There are four types of load balancers available with Amazon Elastic Load Balancing:

 Amazon Elastic Load Balancing monitors your applications' health and performance in real-time with Amazon CloudWatch metrics, logging, and request tracing.
 These monitoring tools help you analyze your applications' behavior, uncover issues, and identify performance bottlenecks in your application stack.
 By using Elastic Load Balancing, you can also ensure compliance with application Service Level Agreements (SLAs).

 With Metricfire, you can turbocharge your Amazon Elastic Load Balancing monitoring services.
 By integrating Amazon CloudWatch with the Metricfire platform, you can display your metrics on aesthetically pleasing dashboards.
 MetricFire's advanced filtering lets you choose only the data views you want to see and discard the rest.
 You can also set up simple rules to discard data you no longer keep, plus receive alerts via email or Slack when your load balancing is doing something it shouldn't.